 While ramming, both tortoises attempt to flip the other onto its back using the gular horn.
 Doing so leaves the upside-down tortoise vulnerable, giving the victor mating rights.

 Larger tortoises are more likely to win a fight by flipping the smaller tortoise onto its back.
 However, bigger tortoises have a more challenging time righting themselves because they’re heavier and less agile.

-Females also fight, but this is less to do with mating dominance than it is to do with getting space.
+Females also fight, but this has less to do with mating dominance than it has to do with getting space.
 They have smaller gular horns, so their fights don’t always end with one flipping the other over.

-If a tortoise remains on their backs for too long, the weight of its organs will bear down on its lungs, restricting its ability to breathe and eventually suffocating them.
+If a tortoise remains on its back for too long, the weight of its organs will bear down on its lungs, restricting its ability to breathe and eventually suffocating them.